MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * [Creating the MySQL database tables with the Server Configuration Tool](#creating-the-mysql-database-tables-with-the-server-configuration-tool)

 ### Creating the DB2 database tables with the Server Configuration Tool
-Use the Server Configuration Tool that is provided with MobileFirst Server installation to create the DB2  database tables.
+Use the Server Configuration Tool that is provided with {{ site.data.keys.mf_server }} installation to create the DB2  database tables.

 The Server Configuration Tool can create a database in the default DB2 instance.
 In **Database Selection** panel of the Server Configuration Tool, select the IBM DB2 option.
 In the next three panes, enter the database credentials.
 If the database name that is entered in the **Database Additional Settings** panel does not exist in the DB2 instance, you can enter additional information to enable the tool to create a database for you.